Wanni-Lei/IBPW-Shiny-app/README.md

 # IBPW-Shiny-app
-The Shiny app for the Improved Bayesian Pick-the-winner Design (IBPW) This app requires a C++ compiler, please install a compiler like Xcode
+The Shiny app for the Improved Bayesian Pick-the-winner Design (IBPW).
+This app requires a C++ compiler, please install a compiler like Xcode

 ## Copy this code in Rstudio to run the app